apigee-labs/rapier/README.md

      'description': 'Get milk on the way home',
      'due': '1439228983'
     }

+ URLs matching the URL template `http://example.org/items/{Item_id}` are also supported by the API.
+Whenever a `query_path` contains a segment that corresponds to a multi-valued relationship, the API will support an extra segment that is used to select a particular resource from the multi-valued collection.
+(An option allows the selector value to be in  apath paramter instead of a path segment - see the last example).

  If you want to see the generated Swagger document for this API specification, [it is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-to-do-list.yaml)